It comes as no surprise to anyone that there are LOTS of things to do in Shinjuku — it’s one of Tokyo’s most popular neighborhoods, after all.

 This neon red torii gate marks the entrance to Kabukichō. | Photo by iStock.com/ke

-Kabukichō is the most famous, er, infamous, neighborhood within Shinjuku.
-It’s Japan’s largest red-light district, with lots of host and hostess bars, love hotels, and other NSFW attractions.
-But it has a lot of other stuff too, like the giant Godzilla head statue, above the Toho Cinema multiplex.
 Also check out Kabukichō Tower, the all-night batting cages, arcades, and bowling alleys too.
 The wild-ride Samurai Restaurant is here too, along with the Shinjuku Ninja Live Show.

 In Kabukichō entertainment — of all stripes — is the name of the game.
+Read our full guide to Kabukichō.

-8. Raise a glass in Tokyo’s gayborhood, Shinjuku Nichōme
+7. Raise a glass in Tokyo’s gayborhood, Shinjuku Nichōme

-Japan’s largest LGBTQIA+ enclave has hundreds of small bars and clubs.
+Japan’s largest LGBTQ+ enclave has hundreds of small bars and clubs.
 When the weather is warm, the scene fills the streets and there’s a whole vibe.
-Some spots can be a little cliquey but others are welcoming.
-A good place to get started is Aiiro Café — formerly known as Advocates — which has an excellent all-you-can-drink beer happy hour for just ¥1,000.
+Some spots can be a little cliquey, but others are welcoming.

-9. Go for drinks with a view in Shinjuku
+8. Go for drinks with a view in Shinjuku

 Shinjuku’s most iconic night spot is probably the New York Bar atop the Park Hyatt.
 It was famously featured in the 2004 movie Lost in Translation.
 Movie cred aside, it is also cool because it has views over Tokyo from big picture windows.
 It is, unfortunately, not very affordable and has a ¥2,750 cover charge.

-10. See free art in Nishi Shinjuku
+9. See free art in Nishi Shinjuku

 Nishi Shinjuku is Shinjuku’s business district.
 But tucked among the skyscrapers are some of Tokyo’s most famous public works of art.
 One of Robert Indiana’s Love sculptures is here.
-It’s a popular meet-up spot for dates and also often appears in Japanese TV dramas set in Tokyo.
-Nearby, are two sculptures by pop artist Roy Lichtenstein, Tokyo Brushstroke I and Tokyo Brushstroke II.
-These and more are part of the Shinjuku I-Land Tower complex.
+It’s a popular meet-up spot for dates, and also often appears in Japanese TV dramas set in Tokyo.

 Of all of Tokyo’s major department stores, Isetan is the trendiest.
-It’s also among the most expensive so we are not really recommending buying anything here.
+It’s also among the most expensive, so we are not really recommending buying anything here.
 But it can be fun to check out the latest looks from up-and-coming Japanese labels, before they’re available outside Japan.

 Pro tip: Isetan also has an excellent depachika (department store food hall), which is perfect for picking up supplies for a picnic at Shinjuku Gyoen.
 Or, if you don’t feel like walking to the garden, you can take your goodies up to Isetan’s roof terrace.

-12. Catch a flea market or a festival at Hanazono Shrine
+11. Catch a flea market or a festival at Hanazono Shrine

 ornamental rakes decorated with lucky charms for sale during the Tori no Ichi (Rooster Market) at Hanazono Shrine in Shinjuku